-- i.
-Fees and expenses and taxes are charged to capital; - ii.
-Short-medium term market cycles result in performance temporarily falling short of the Expected Return (which is a long-term forecast).
+- Short-medium term market cycles result in performance temporarily falling short of the Expected Return (which is a long-term forecast).
 In this regard, where an investor's investment horizon is shorter than the Expected Return's time horizon, it may lead to them realising their investment during such a period.
 This would result in the price return of their investment suffering from both (a) the return falling short of the Expected Return; and (b) erosion of capital due to both (i) and (ii); and - iii.
 The actual long term performance is less than the Expected Return.